mariadb-corporation/MaxScale/Documentation/Tutorials/RabbitMQ-And-Tee-Archiving.md

 After we have defined the `production-1` and `archive-1` servers, we need a monitor module for those servers.
-This module will detect if connectivity to the servers is lost and notify MaxScale of the changed server states.
+This module will detect if connectivity to the servers is lost and notify MariaDB MaxScale of the changed server states.

 ```
 [MySQL Monitor]